RECYCLE RUN: BOAT SHRINK WRAP RECYCLING PROGRAM

 • Note that each drop-off location is different.
 Check for hours and any important information using the list below.

-A list of public drop-off locations will be available in March or early April.
+A list of sites will be available in March or April, and will be continually updated until registration closes on June 1st.

 How to Prepare Boat Shrink Wrap for Recycling: